rule

 pañca-vims'ah prakîrtitah

-** Though this activity by the vidhi rule of dayâ is forbidden to the common people and the brahmins, in order to basically be compassionate with all living beings, is it in certain cases allowed to kill animals in the vedic order.
+**: Even though this activity for the common people and for the brahmins is forbidden, by the vidhi rule of dayâ for the sake of being compassionate with all living beings, it is in certain cases allowed to kill animals in Vedic society.
 S'rîla Prabhupâda comments: "According to Vedic regulations, the kshatriyas were allowed to kill prescribed animals on certain occasions, either to maintain peace in the forests or to offer the animals in the sacrificial fire.
 Kshatriyas are allowed to practice this killing art because they have to kill their enemies mercilessly to maintain peace in society." [see also e.g. 4: 26, 7.15, 10.1: 4, 10.56: 13 and 10.58: 13-16].

 Production: